NicoleQueen/git-workflow-introduction-to-git-workflow/README.md

 ## Introduction

 Developers use version control systems (VCS) to organize our code and the most commonly used VCS is Git.
-We now know the basics of Git, so we're ready to learn some more advanced Git commands and how to use Git effectively in our own coding workflow.
+There are a number of tools and techniques we can use to effectively integrate Git in our own coding workflow.

 ## Review Git Basics